 The reason communication isn’t clear comes down to two things.
 People are good at explaining what is important but not so good at explaining why.
 So, when people need to make interpretations about how to complete their task, they make the wrong one because they are not aware of what’s important and why.
 The second reason communication can be inefficient is when one person is clear on what’s important and why, but it isn’t communicated to all the people who will need to make a judgement on it.
 So, anything you can do to improve the explanation of what’s important and why, to every person involved will mean there are fewer wrong interpretations, and therefore fewer mistakes and less rework required.

-Imagine the designing of a care of a car.
+Imagine the designing of a car.
 When the process begins with the designer, it starts as more of a concept than a detailed technical drawing.
 Then, the vision is turned into the materials and processes.
 Decisions need to be made on aerodynamics and design versus power for example, or cost versus quality?
 These are all decisions that need to be made at a system, sub-system and component level and, if a manager doesn’t inform you, you may make an erroneous decision if you don’t understand what is and what is not important – and why.

 The danger is that once you are aware that the problem lies in communication, managers often fall into the trap of trying to solve it by making the specification as detailed as possible, but this creates its own problems.
 To ensure people understand the vision, managers create tighter, longer and more detailed specifications – sometimes hundreds of pages which nobody will read!
 They might read the first few pages and once they think they have enough, they will get on with the job.
 When people set out to create the specification or presentation, they tend to spend a lot of time describing what to do and how; but there’s more to it than that.